Actively Recruiting

 - Prior medical treatment for this early pregnancy loss

-- Contraindications to surgery
+- Contraindications to surgical management

 - Pre-existing blood clotting disorders